DenimPatel/Semantic-Segmentation-Segnet/README.md

 ## Installation

-Use the [Cityscapes](https://www.cityscapes-dataset.com/) to train and test the model.
+Used the [Cityscapes](https://www.cityscapes-dataset.com/) to train and test the model.

 System Requirements: